A stroll through Abbotsford

 A bit further up the road (150 metres), the well run Yorkshire Stingo is hugely underrated and offers good drink specials ($5 schooners anyone?) and honest pub grub most nights.
 We like $15 Steak Night (it comes with a fried egg).

-From there we head to (deep breath) Two Hands Rooftop and Beer Garden Eatery, long in name, but short in distance at 138 metres.
+From there we head to (deep breath) Two Hands Rooftop and Beer Garden Eatery, long in name, but short in distance at 138 metres, making it an easily accessible haven for those seeking value and quality in their dining experience..
 It goes under the radar but with specials like $6 pints and $6 burgers it really shouldn't!
 Bring a sunset.
+Nestled beneath Melbourne's skyline, Two Hands beckons patrons to bring along a sunset and revel in the breathtaking views while indulging in pocket-friendly delights.